jorisvink/nyfe/README.md

 Cryptography
 ------------

-Nyfe provides confidentiality and integrity protection on your encrypted data using XChaCha20 and KMAC256 respectively.
+Nyfe provides confidentiality and integrity protection on its encrypted data using XChaCha20 and KMAC256 respectively.

 It does this with keys derived from strong 256-bit symmetrical secrets that are stored in keyfiles.

-Separate keys for confidentiality and integrity are derived from the base symmetrical secret for each new file that is encrypted by using KMAC256 as a PRF with separate customization labels for each.
+Separate keys, nonce and seeds for confidentiality and integrity protection are derived from the base symmetrical secret for each new file that is encrypted, using KMAC256 as a PRF with separate customization labels for each.

 This project aims at producing a readable and trusted file encryption tool for personal use.